 Questions and Answers about specific disabilities in the workplace

 For information about what constitutes a disability, visit the main disability rights guidance page.

 Employees - whether faculty or staff - with disabilities have rights to accommodations.
 There are some limitations on these rights.

 - W&M makes modifications and adjustments to jobs and job conditions to help employees with disabilities perform the job duties.
 These modifications and adjustments are usually called “reasonable accommodations”.
-We also make accommodations to help a person with a disability enjoy the benefits and privileges of employment.
-For example, we provide accommodations so that employees can participate in training (such as by providing sign language interpreters), access services generally available to employees, and participate in or attend official university functions and events.
+W&M provides accommodations to help a person with a disability enjoy the benefits and privileges of employment.
+For example, accommodations are provided so that employees can participate in training (such as by providing sign language interpreters), access services generally available to employees, and participate in or attend official university functions and events.

 - The appropriate accommodation is determined on a case-by-case basis, in an interactive process between the employee and W&M. An accommodation only works if it allows the employee to perform the essential functions of a job.
 Examples of accommodations include

 - Providing technical aids and devices, such as special computer keyboards or telephones.
 In many cases, equipment or devices are considered personal need items, such as wheelchair or walker, and William & Mary is not required to provide these; however, if the need for the equipment is a work, not personal need, then it may be William & Mary’s responsibility.

 - Modifying the workplace, such as through retrofitted entryways or special office furniture.
 William & Mary generally is not required to modify existing worksites to make them accessible until a particular employee needs an accommodation.